 Co-chair: Emily Dresner.
 Emily is a Land Management and Conservation Lead Adviser for Natural England, providing statutory nature conservation advice to landowners and site managers, and supporting a wide range of biodiversity projects.
 Previously, Emily worked as a fund manager for a leading pensions and ISAs company.
 She is a trustee of Jalia, a grassroots charity which supports education for disadvantaged children in Kenya.

 Co-chair: Tessa Blunden.
 Tessa Blunden is a solicitor.
-She is currently a freelance Editor at Practical Law (part of Thomson Reuters) and an associate lecturer in law at the Open University.
+She is currently a Senior Editor at Practical Law (part of Thomson Reuters) and an associate lecturer in law at the Open University.
 Previously, Tessa worked for 7 years at City firm Travers Smith LLP, dealing with a wide range of commercial litigation and specialising in real estate litigation.
-Tessa negotiated the original purchase of the building, and has written and spoken widely about the campaign to save the Ivy House and the challenges of establishing and running London's first co-operative pub, including for the Guardian's Social Enterprise Network, the DCLG, Locality, and the Greater London Assembly's Pubs Protection Summit.
+Tessa negotiated and completed the original purchase of the building, and has written and spoken widely about the campaign to save the Ivy House and the challenges of establishing and running London's first co-operative pub, including for the Guardian's Social Enterprise Network, the DCLG, Locality, and the Greater London Assembly's Pubs Protection Summit.
 She's also a founder of Little Village Southwark, which is based at the Ivy House.

 Financial director: Colin Buck.
 Colin qualified as an accountant and now works in project management for professional services firms who are changing their systems or business processes.
 He was a governor of Ivydale Primary School for eight years and has been treasurer for several not-for-profit entities, guiding one of them to obtain charitable status.
 Earlier incarnations include retail management, auditing and management accountancy.